almaan/genetech/README.md

 While similar to single cell data in some ways, there are also some important differences.
 One thing that's extremely attractive with ST-data is that the very design of the method allows us to visualize the gene expression in the physical 2D plane - which is one of the exercises in this lab.
-You will also apply some of the concepts introduced in the previous labs, in order to make sense of your spatial data.
+You will apply some of the concepts introduced in the previous labs, in order to make sense of your spatial data, but also explore new ones like LDA and Single Cell Data Integration.

 ### Preparatory work
 You should more or less have all tools required to conduct this lab on your